 In 2015 we invited Chigoli, an organisation which promotes grassroots football in Malawi, to help us run a football camp at St Montfort.
 Their football expertise has helped us to improve the quality of the training sessions and their work with us has been reported on in the South African press.

 Malawian journalist and documentary maker Macdonald Nyirenda joined us for our 2018 football camp and produced a 20 minute documentary called ‘The Birth of Blind Football in Malawi’.

-After seeing how popular blind football was with the students at St Monfort, we decided to extend the project to other schools in Malawi.
-In November 2019 we organised a training programme at St Monfort which was attended by staff from seven other schools in the region.
+After seeing how popular blind football was with the students at St Montfort, we decided to extend the project to other schools in Malawi.
+In November 2019 we organised a training programme at St Montfort which was attended by staff from seven other schools in the region.
 They learnt the rules and coaching methods, and were provided with the equipment and kit to enable them to set up their own teams.